-To coincide with Global Entrepreneurship Week 2018, Future of London and LB Hackney will spotlight workspace inclusion and diversity (of offer and of occupiers) at Hackney House on 14 November.
+To coincide with Global Entrepreneurship Week 2018, Future of London and LB Hackney spotlighted workspace inclusion and diversity (of offer and of occupiers) at Hackney House on 14 November.

-This afternoon of seminars and networking will host up to 110 public and private landlords, developers, workspace operators and planning/policy decision-makers.
-In addition to identifying ways to attract a broader range of occupiers, seminars will include topics such as move-on/scale-up space, the future of workspace, supporting smaller operators, design, revenue models and business rates.
+The afternoon of seminars and networking hosted more than 100 public and private landlords, developers, workspace operators and planning/policy decision-makers.
+In addition to identifying ways to attract a broader range of occupiers, seminars included topics such as move-on/scale-up space, the future of workspace, supporting smaller operators, design, affordability and business rates.

 Future London Leaders Round 13 wrapped on 14th September with ‘Proposals for London’ about the potential of innovative workspace for economic development, employment and regeneration.
 The final task before graduation, this was…